ashumkin/OverbyteICS/ReadMe8.txt

 With Delphi XE2 and later, VCL 64-bit Windows targets are supported for Delphi only.
 Currently FireMonkey is partly supported for Delphi only (there are still a few non-ported components).
-Ics for Mac OSX is currently experimental.
+ICS for Mac OSX is currently experimental.
+There are no current plans for ICS for iOS, however ICS for Android is in early development but a long way off beta due to lack of AnsiString.

 The zip file has sub-directories in it.
 You must use the WinZip "Use folder names" option to restore this directory tree or you will have problems because the files